kufayeka/capacitorjs-mqtt-native-plugin/README.md

   console.log('Message:', result.message);
 });
 ```

 The event listener function receives an object result as an argument with the following properties:

-- connectionStatus: *The status of the connection at the time the event was triggered.*
+- connectionStatus: _The status of the connection at the time the event was triggered._
-- reasonCode: *The reason code for the connection loss.*
+- reasonCode: _The MQTT reason code for the connection loss._
-- message: *Additional information about the connection loss.*
+- message: _Additional information about the connection loss._

 #

 ## API